 (one students alternate idea)

 In conjunction with English classes reading 1984 by George Orwell, students looked at ways visual artists have responded to various ideas about "evil".
 Students looked at work by Nam June Paik and Sue Coe, among others.
 They were asked to consider what is something they consider evil and they were assigned to select a material they felt most comfortable using or helped to best express their idea/reaction.
+Images of guns were not censored by the school in the context of a response to this query.

 Some students were also assigned to research and write a short biography about an artist or a review of an exhibition, and then create an artwork in homage/critique using materials of their choice.